pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Configure column default values in the Pages library ###

 After the deployment, you have to complete some manual steps in order to set up default column values for folders in the "Pages" library for each language.
+This step is not mandatory but will help you to classify your content more easily using the pet location auto-tagging feature.

 Library/Folder | Column | Value
 ---------| -----| --------